 One of our favourite historic attractions in Surrey is Hampton Court Palace.
 I went often as a child and was keen to return as an adult with my kids.

 Hampton Court Palace was actually built in the the early 16th Century.
 Queen Victoria opened the palace to the public in 1838.
 Today, it is still a really magnificent royal house.
 Children love it as it was the home of King Henry VIII and his 6 wives.

 Surrey is home to many grand houses and over 20 different National Trust properties.
-One of the most popular properties is Polesdon Lacey, which is in Great Bookham, near Dorking.
+One of the most popular stately homes in Surrey is Polesdon Lacey, in Great Bookham, near Dorking.

 This splendid Edwardian house was the former property of Mrs Greville, a former Edwardian socialite.
 You can visit inside the house or or just wander round the stunning gardens.

 There are acres of countryside for children to explore, as well as a woodland play area.